-When the oven is on, DO NOT leave the door open for longer than necessary, otherwise the knobs may get very hot
+When the oven is on, do not leave the door open for longer than necessary, otherwise the knobs may get very hot.

-- Always leave a finger's width between dishes on the same shelf.
-This allows the heat to circulate freely around them. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - The 'Cook & Clean' oven liners (see 'Cleaning Your Cooker') work better when fat splashes are avoided.
-Cover meat when cooking. - Sufficient heat rises out of the oven while cooking to warm plates in the grill compartment. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.
+- Always leave a "finger's width" between dishes on the same shelf.
+This allows the heat to circulate freely around them. - To reduce fat splashing when you add vegetables to hot fat around a roast, dry them thoroughly or brush lightly with cooking oil. - Where dishes may boil and spill over during cooking, place them on a baking tray. - Sufficient heat rises out of the right-hand oven while cooking to warm plates in the left-hand oven. - If you want to brown the base of a pastry dish, preheat the baking tray for 15 minutes before placing the dish in the centre of the tray.

-4. Cooking Table
+6. Cooking table